Protecting the Disability Vote

 • If you make a mistake, you may fold your ballot, give it to an election official and ask for a new ballot.

-How do I Ask for Help?
+How Do I Ask for Help?

 • The people who work at the polling location are called “poll workers.”

-• When you check-in, ask the poll workers for help.
+• When you check in, ask the poll workers for help.

 • You can ask for a poll worker to read the ballot to you.
 You can also ask for a poll worker to mark your choices on your ballot for you.

 • Poll workers can only tell you the instructions on the ballot.
-They can not explain the candidates or the ballot items to you.
+They cannot explain the candidates or the ballot items to you.

 Individuals Under Legal Guardianship